mistymyto/mistymyto/README.md

 ## Fun Facts
 - My name means "Promise of Awakening."
 - See the cat with mlg glasses?
 That's Newton.
 He's the rubberduck when I'm debugging.
-- I enjoy reading the Bible, particularly the Wisdom Books.
+- I really like the Wisdom Books.